 Attend the “Taste of Chicago” Event

-Chicago has so many yummy foods to try, it can be overwhelming to pick and choose.
-For this reason, we highly recommend attending the Taste of Chicago food festival.
-This event gives you the opportunity to try a wide variety of incredible foods, making it an experience you won’t soon forget.
+Chicago has so many yummy foods to try, it can be overwhelming to choose.
+The Taste of Chicago food festival gives you the opportunity to try a wide variety of foods, so you can sample Chicago’s best.

 Visit the Home of President Ulysses S. Grant